 Wife Rosa lets Harvey in on the secret: Tony is telling her how much he loves and needs her--assertively.
 Under all that bluster, they're both getting what they need and working as equal partners at home and at work.
 Dominance?
 A matter of perspective.
 Hell, the restaurateur is an example that even Bob singles out for aspiration.

 But check out how quickly Tony changes from commanding to panicky when "Bobby" almost uncovers the true meaning of those clandestine words.
-In the end, Tony maintains his "kingdom" and usually hapless Harvey regains his, sort of.
-And that seemingly glacial young actress?
+In the end, Tony maintains his "kingdom" and usually hapless Harvey regains his--sort of.
+That seemingly glacial young actress?
 She's angry with press agent Towne for letting that misrepresentation of her feelings get into the news.
-Yes, it turns out she loves American men.
+It turns out she loves American men.
 (Though it's never pointed out that her "front" was created for her by--American men at the studio.)

 And footloose, fancy free Bob?
 He's that exception we spoke of.
 He thinks he's won the Ice Queen over with his take-charge virility--a pretense, too, but not a known one to him.
-And in the end, the bachelor wins again: he has two new Bella Donnas for his black book.
+In the end, the bachelor wins again: he has two new Bella Donnas for his black book.

 Actors Don Orlando and Grazia Narciso were both native Italians, with the former specializing in ethnic roles and the latter (eighteen years Orlando's senior) being a relative late bloomer, starting her film career at age 54.
-This was the only LOVE THAT BOB for both, but our two models made multiple appearances.
+This was the only LOVE THAT BOB for both, but not for our two models.

-Chosen as Miss Cheesecake of 1954 (for good reason) Marla English made Marie de Carlo a recurring role through the third season, most memorably in Bob Batches It.
-Unfortunately, the stunning starlet disappeared from screens within a year to become a bride at age 21, but not before scoring leads in RUNAWAY DAUGHTERS and the campy, memorable THREE BAD SISTERS.
+Chosen as Miss Cheesecake of 1954 for good reason, Marla English disappeared from screens within a year to become a bride at age 21.
+Before she left, she returned for Long Live the King and scored leads in RUNAWAY DAUGHTERS and the campy, memorable THREE BAD SISTERS.

-Lita Milan stayed around a bit longer, both on BOB (including the recurring role of similarly named Marie de Paulo after English exited acting) and in Hollywood, abruptly retiring to marry Ramfis Trujillo (son of the infamous Dominican Republic dictator) in 1958.
+Lita Milan stayed around a bit longer, both on BOB (including two as the similarly named model Marie de Paulo) and in Hollywood before abruptly retiring to marry Ramfis Trujillo (son of the infamous Dominican Republic dictator) in 1958.
 Emmy nominated editor Guy Scarpitta gets the patented Paul Henning in-joke this time with the leading lady named for him.